HL7/davinci-dtr/input/pagecontent/usecases.md

 ### Relation to Clinical Data Exchange (CDex)

-The [Clinical Data Exchange (CDex)](https://hl7.org/fhir/us/davinci-cdex/index.html) IG specifies the use of DTR to [request attachments using questionnaires](https://hl7.org/fhir/us/davinci-cdex/requesting-attachments-questionnaire.html).
+DTR can be invoked for purposes other than specific Burden Reduction use-cases, specifically the guidance provided within the [Clinical Data Exchange (CDex)](https://hl7.org/fhir/us/davinci-cdex/index.html) Implementation Guide.
+CDex specifies the use of DTR to [request attachments using questionnaires](https://hl7.org/fhir/us/davinci-cdex/requesting-attachments-questionnaire.html).